-- Toe circle to handstand (no turn)
+- Sole circle to handstand (no turn)

 Each Xcel division has certain rules that differentiate it from the USAG Development Program.
 Here are the clarifications for Xcel Platinum bars.

-No cast angle deductions
+No DP cast angle deductions

-The angle of the cast is still important in order to determine whether the cast receives Special Requirement and Value Part credit.
+The angle of the cast is important in order to determine whether the cast receives Special Requirement and Value Part credit.
 The judges will evaluate casts and circling skills based on the angle from the shoulders to the lowest body part.
 For example, if the gymnast is arched, her cast is evaluated based on the angle from the shoulders to the belly.

 In the Platinum Division, gymnasts may perform one tap swing/counterswing for A Value Part credit.
 Any additional tap swings will receive a 0.30 extra swing deduction.
 Any extra casts, or “pumps” of the legs going into a cast, will also receive the 0.30 extra swing deduction.